 11 Reasons Palau Should Be Your Next Dive Trip (Even If You're Not a Diver)

-I went to Palau as a snorkeler.
-I left as someone who immediately booked a PADI Open Water course.
-That's what Palau does — it shows you what's under the surface, and you realize that everything you've seen before was the trailer, not the film.
+Arrive in Palau as a snorkeler and you may well leave signed up for a PADI Open Water course.
+That's what this place does — it shows you what's under the surface, and suddenly everything you've seen before feels like the trailer, not the film.

-Here's why this remote Micronesian archipelago of 500+ islands deserves a spot on your list.
+Here's why this remote Micronesian archipelago of 500+ islands deserves a spot at the top of your list.

 1. Jellyfish Lake Is the Most Surreal Swim on Earth

-Ongeim'l Tketau — Jellyfish Lake — is a marine lake on Eil Malk island containing millions of golden jellyfish that have lost their sting through evolution.
-They evolved in isolation for thousands of years, and without predators, they lost their defense mechanism.
+Ongeim'l Tketau — Jellyfish Lake — is a marine lake on Eil Malk island holding millions of golden jellyfish that have lost their sting through evolution.
+Isolated for thousands of years with no predators to fear, they simply let their defenses fade away.

 You snorkel among them.
-They pulse rhythmically around you — golden, translucent, ranging from thumb-sized to dinner-plate-sized.
+They pulse rhythmically all around you — golden, translucent, ranging from thumb-sized to dinner-plate-sized.
 They don't sting.
-They don't avoid you.
-They just do what jellyfish do, and you float among them feeling like you've left Earth.
+They don't dart away.
+They just do what jellyfish do, and you float through them feeling like you've left Earth entirely.

 This alone is worth the trip to Palau.
 Everything else is a bonus.